Adaptive response: The E. coli Ada response

+The E. coli adaptive response is mediated by the Ada protein, which covalently transfers methylation damage from DNA to one of its two active methyl acceptor cysteine residues: Cys38 and Cys321.
+The Ada protein can repair damage by transferring methyl groups from O6-methylguanine or O4-methylthymine to Cys321 and also from methylphosphotriesters to Cys38 residue through an irreversible process.
+It can also convert the protein from a weak to a strong activator of transcription, increasing alkylation repair activity.

 Ada

 The ada gene has regulatory and repair activities, both really close to each other.
 For the regulation to occur, the ada protein must be activated, which is a consequence of the DNA repair activity.

 alkA

 The alkA gene product is a glycosylase that can repair a variety of lesions, removing a base from the sugar-phosphate backbone, producing an abasic site.

 aidB

 The aidB product is a flavin-containing protein.

 alkB

 alkB is an iron-dependent oxidoreductase, and it is associated with DNA repair because this gene is able to repair lesions in phage DNA prior to infection.
 It has been also demonstrated that alkB is required for reactivation of MMS-treated (methylating agent methyl methanesulfonate) single-stranded phage and since there are no lesions to be removed, it has been suggested that alkBB is involved in replication of damaged template DNA.
 Also, the fact that alkB can confer resistance to a methylating agent it suggests that it functions by itself.